Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Introduction

 Identifying and employing new functional materials has become critical to address pressing environmental (abundance, sustainability) and geopolitical challenges~\cite{brechet14}.
 The discovery of new inorganic solids relies on both empirical and computational approaches.
-Empirical methods, combining chemical design rules with trial-and-error experiments, remain time- and resource-intensive.
-In contrast, computational methods—particularly first-principles approaches such as Density Functional Theory (DFT)—have enabled a deeper understanding of matter and, in some cases, prediction of atomic-scale ordering, albeit at high computational cost~\cite{becke_perspective_2014}.
+Empirical methods, which combine chemical design rules with trial-and-error experiments, remain time- and resource-intensive.
+In contrast, computational methods---particularly first-principles approaches such as density functional theory (DFT)---have enabled a deeper understanding of matter and, in some cases, prediction of atomic-scale ordering, albeit at high computational cost~\cite{becke_perspective_2014}.

-Over the past decade, data-driven science and machine learning (ML) have emerged as powerful paradigms for accelerating materials discovery, notably by guiding experiments~\cite{agrawal_perspective_2016,ward_2016,isayev_2017,butler_2018}.
+During the past decade, data-driven science and machine learning (ML) have emerged as powerful paradigms to accelerate materials discovery, especially by guiding experiments~\cite{agrawal_perspective_2016,ward_2016,isayev_2017,butler_2018}.
 Generative models, including Generative Adversarial Networks (GANs)\cite{nouira_crystalgan_2019,kim_generative_2020} and more recently diffusion models\cite{DDPM,diffusion_survey}, have enabled the direct generation of novel structures rather than the screening of large candidate spaces~\cite{sultanov_2023}.
 In parallel, Physics-Informed Neural Networks (PINNs) incorporate physical laws into the learning process, ensuring consistency with fundamental principles~\cite{raissi_physics_2017}.
 Meanwhile, Graph Neural Networks (GNNs) and Machine Learning Interatomic Potentials (MLIP) have become standard tools for efficient and accurate property prediction, leveraging the relational structure of crystalline materials without requiring expensive DFT calculations~\cite{riebesell_2025}.